MioYiSama/mioyi-blog/content/blog/my-server.md

 ---
-title: Some Tips for Playing with Servers
+title: Some Insights into Playing with Servers
-tags: [server]
+tags: [Server]
 weight: -1
 ---

----

 ## Server Selection

-- **Cloud Provider**: Overseas providers generally require a credit card, which you can pass easily.
-Domestically, Alibaba Cloud has the biggest market share, but for regular users the difference isn’t huge; you can compare prices and pick a cheaper option, but be cautious when choosing lesser‑known cloud vendors.
+- Cloud Vendors: Foreign vendors basically require a credit card, so you can pass them by.
+In China, Alibaba Cloud has the largest market share, but for ordinary individuals, the difference between various major cloud services is negligible.
+You can choose based on price, but be cautious with smaller vendors.
-- **CPU**: At least two cores; a single core makes operations difficult, and the service will compete with your SSH for resources.
+- CPU: At least two cores.
+Managing a server with one core is difficult, as services will compete with your SSH and VSCode Server for resources.
-- **Memory**: Minimum 2 GB, 4 GB is the comfortable zone.
-It's okay if you don’t run Java services; once you do, you’re in trouble.
-Low‑memory servers should stick to Go or Rust; JVM and Node.js services just won’t run.
-Anyone who’s deployed a service themselves knows how pleasant Go is, and you’d never dare use the JVM on such a box.
+- RAM: At least 2GB; 4GB is the comfort zone.
+It's manageable if you don't have Java services, but once Java is involved, forget about it.
+Servers with low memory can only run Go and Rust; JVM and Node services are completely out of the question.
+Anyone who has personally deployed services knows how great Go is; I wouldn't dare use JVM.
-- **Network**: If you’re not worried about DDoS, you can go with traffic‑based billing; otherwise stick with bandwidth.
-(I’m currently using traffic.)
+- Network: If you are sure your traffic won't be high or you aren't afraid of DDoS, you can choose pay-by-traffic; otherwise, choose fixed bandwidth.
-- **Region**: Currently Hong Kong is the best choice—it doesn’t require ICP filing, you can docker pull images, git clone, etc., and you can even set up a proxy.
+- Region: Currently, Hong Kong is the optimal choice.
+Not only does it not require ICP filing, but accessing Docker Hub, GitHub, Hugging Face, etc., does not require a proxy, and you can even set up a proxy server.

-## Operating System Selection
+## OS Selection

+Server-side is either Debian-based or RHEL-based.

-Server OSes are usually either Debian‑based or RHEL‑based.
-Among the free options, Debian and AlmaLinux stand out (RockyLinux’s author has a poor reputation).
-If you like RHEL (conservative), pick AlmaLinux, but the `dnf` package manager updates much slower than `apt`, and you sometimes have to watch Red Hat’s mood.
-Debian has advantages in ecosystem and lightweight nature; Docker even uses Debian as its hardened image.
+Among the free options, Debian and AlmaLinux are the most prominent (the reputation of RockyLinux's author is not great).
+Choose AlmaLinux if you like RHEL (the conservative camp), but the `dnf` manager updates packages much slower than `apt`, and sometimes package updates depend on Red Hat's schedule.
+Debian has a clear advantage in the ecosystem; Docker even chose Debian as the basis for its Docker Hardened Image.

+> \[!NOTE]
-> (In reality, CentOS Stream isn’t unusable; it just gives a strong psychological impression of being risky.
-It can even receive security patches earlier than RHEL, with Fedora as the upstream safety net.)
+> Actually, CentOS Stream isn't unusable; it's just that the psychological gap it brought to people was too large, making it feel "dangerous."
+If you don't have an extreme obsession with security, worrying about this is less productive than worrying about whether other security measures are in place.
+In reality, it may even receive security patches earlier than RHEL, with Fedora serving as the upstream safety net.

 ## Preparation

-### ssh
+### SSH

-Avoid passwords; use SSH keys.
-Enable public‑key authentication in `sshd_config` and you can also disable password login.
+It is not recommended to use passwords; use keys instead.
+Enable public key login in `sshd_config` and you can also disable password login while you're at it.

-The preferred key algorithm is **ed25519**, so run `ssh-keygen -t ed25519` to generate one.
-The rest is straightforward; there are plenty of tutorials.
+The best public/private key algorithm is `ed25519` (generated via `ssh-keygen -t ed25519`).
+The rest of the steps are omitted as tutorials are extremely abundant.

 ### Docker

-Docker’s benefits are more than just reproducibility.
-Service configuration files, lifecycle, networking (ports), logs, updates, CVEs, etc., can all be handled by Docker.
+The advantage of Docker isn't just that it's reproducible.
+Service configuration files, life cycles, networks (ports), logs, updates, CVEs, etc., can all be handled by Docker.

-Installation instructions are detailed in the official docs: <https://docs.docker.com/engine/install/>
+The official documentation explains the installation method in detail: <https://docs.docker.com/engine/install/>

-If you don’t run as root by default, consider adding your regular user to the `docker` group (steps omitted; look up a tutorial).
+If the default user is not root, consider adding the regular user to the `docker` group.

 ### Using Docker

-Whether you have a single service or many, it’s recommended to configure everything with Docker Compose.
-The CLI’s limitations are too great.
-You can organize configuration files in dedicated folders:
+Whether it's one service or multiple, it's recommended to use Docker Compose for all configurations.
+The command line is too limited; configuration files are easier to maintain.

+You can organize your configuration files in a dedicated folder like I do:

 {{< filetree/container >}}
 {{< filetree/folder name="docker" >}}